Social media marketing can help you build engaged audiences where your customers and target audience already spend their time.

 I've mocked up a template in Trello that you can copy and adapt to suit your own purposes.

-If you're planning to post the same content to multiple channels, make sure the content and copy are optimized for that channel.
-You can attach channel-specific variations to each card for easy access when you start to schedule your posts out.
+If you're planning to post quality content to multiple channels, make sure the content and copy are optimized for that channel.
+You can attach channel-specific variations to each card for easy access when you start to schedule.

-With content in the pipeline of your social media calendar, it's time to schedule your posts.
+With posts in the pipeline of your social media content calendar, it's time to schedule them out.
 Once you've prepared the copy, images, and whatever else you need for your posts (don't forget to get team approval!), you can start adding them to a queue using a scheduling tool mentioned above.